Trusted WordPress tutorials, when you need them most.

 Sample data in WooCommerce is a set of pre-made products that you can add to your online store for testing.
 It’s more than just simple placeholders.

-The sample data includes a wide variety of product types, such as simple products, variable products like a hoodie with different colors and sizes, grouped products, and even virtual or downloadable items.
+The sample data includes a wide variety of product types.
+This includes simple products, variable products like a hoodie with different colors and sizes, grouped products, and even virtual items.

 This allows you to see how your store handles different product layouts and features.
-Sample data can help you with:
+Here is how sample data helps you build a better store:

 Overall, sample data lets you set up and improve your store without the stress of using your real product listings.
-As a result, it enables you to offer a better customer experience when you go live with real products.
+As a result, you can offer a better customer experience when you launch.

 With that in mind, we will show you how to add sample data in WooCommerce.
 Here’s a quick overview of all the steps we will cover: